sadeek/k8s-elastic/README.md

 Elastic on kubernetes

 Deploy Elastic Search on Kubernets useing below steps, I'm deploying on Barematel server and using local-storage to create volume and storage policy

+Run setup-volumes-agent.sh on all nodes, it will create number of volume as specifed.